Shida18719/Electric-Vehicles/README.md

 # EVInnovation Website
 View the live project here [url](), link goes here

-The EVInnovation website is designed to be responsive and accessible on a range of devices, making it easy to navigate for visitors to find reliable information pertaining to Electric Vehicle news, insights and update and new innovations.
+The EVInnovation website is designed to be responsive and accessible on a range of devices, making it easy to navigate for visitors to find reliable information pertaining to Electric Vehicle news, insights, update and new innovations.

 This website is targeted towards drivers, individuals, businesses and curious minds who loves to learn about electric vehicles.

                                                Imirresponsive image goes here

+***

-##Initial Discussion
+## Initial Discussion

 This site will be targeted to drivers, anyone considering driving a vehicle, companies looking to become climate positive, such as changing fleets to environmentally friendly.